Frequently Asked Questions

 Sometimes such an error appears when firewalls or antivirus programs block Callnote.
 Please disable them for test purposes before running the software.

-For both Windows and Mac users: Reinstall Callnote.
+For Windows users:

 Before deleting Callnote, Mac users should close the app with Activity Monitor.